oliverstockdale/starter-academic/content/authors/admin/_index.md

   - Researchers
   - Visitors
 ---
 I am a PhD student in the [Many-Body Quantum Dynamics](https://mbqd.de) group at the Kirchhoff-Institut für Physik, Universität Heidelberg, Germany.
 Under the supervision of Priv.-Doz.
 Dr. Martin Gärttner, I seek to better understand the entanglement of quantum fields and improve upon their detection techniques.
 I primarily use theoretical methods such as entropic uncertainty relations to constrain measurements in spinor Bose-Einstein condensates.
-The theoretical research I carry out is in close collaboration with the experimental team in the [Synthetic Quantum Systems](https://synqs.org) group.
+The theoretical research I carry out is in close collaboration with experiments in the [Synthetic Quantum Systems](https://synqs.org) group.

 I previously studied the dynamics of superfluid vortices at the [ARC Centre of Excellence in Future Low-Energy Electronics](https://www.fleet.org.au), University of Queensland, Australia with [Dr. Matthew Reeves](https://researchers.uq.edu.au/researcher/16962) and [Prof. Matthew Davis](https://researchers.uq.edu.au/researcher/1134).
 We frequently collaborated with experimental teams using [ultracold atomic gases](https://bec.equs.org) and [superfluid helium-4](http://www.physics.uq.edu.au/QOlab/index.html).